script

 • Collaboration – We work together as a team to create an environment that recognizes the value of others.

-• Compassion and empathy – Show concern for others and share their feelings especially in their time of need.
+• Compassion & Empathy – Show concern for others and share their feelings especially in their time of need.

 • Leadership – Exemplify excellence in professionalism, mentorship, and service to others.